Personalizing Interfaces to Humans with User-Friendly Priors: Problem Statement

 where $u$ is the robot's action (e.g., the autonomous car accelerating or changing lanes).
 In some of our experiments the robot does not take actions and $u = 0$.

-\p{Reward} The human has in mind a task that they want to complete.
-This task directly or indirectly depends on the hidden information $\theta$; returning to our driving example, the human driver wants to safely pass the autonomous car, and $\theta$ captures how the autonomous car will drive and change lanes.
-We therefore formulate the human's objective as a reward function $R(s^t, \theta)$.
-From the human's perspective, inferring $\theta$ is important so that the human can maximize their reward and successfully complete their task.
-But --- from the robot's perspective --- we do not assume access to this reward function.
-Put another way, the robot knows that it should communicate $\theta$ to the human, but the robot has no knowledge about how the human will use this information to complete the task (or even what task the human is attempting to complete).
-Accordingly, over repeated interactions we seek to learn a \textit{task-agnostic} interface policy $\pi_\mathcal{R}$ that efficiently communicates $\theta$ to the human.
-The robot does not initially know how the human will interpret its signals (i.e., the robot does not know the human's policy $\pi_\mathcal{H}$), and so the robot must \textit{adapt its signals} so that those signals are interpretable and meaningful for the current user.
+Over repeated interactions, we seek to learn a \textit{task-agnostic} interface policy $\pi_\mathcal{R}$ that efficiently communicates $\theta$ to the human.
+The robot does not initially know how the human will interpret its signals, so the robot must \textit{adapt its signals} so that those signals are interpretable and meaningful for the current user.